rjkviegas/skills-workshops/week-2/inheritance/INSTRUCTIONS.md

 ## Learning Objectives

-- Understand that inheritance cascades methods from a superclass
+- Know that inheritance cascades methods from a superclass
-- Understand that method implementations can be overridden in a subclass
+- Explain how method implementations can be overridden in a subclass
 - Use composition as an alternative to inheritance

 ## Intro (10-15 mins)